integralfx/MemTestHelper/DDR4 OC Guide.md

      * MemTestHelper (HCI MemTest): 200% per thread.
      * Karhu RAMTest: 5000%.
        * In the advanced tab, make sure CPU cache is set to enabled.
 This will speed up testing by ~20%.
+       * Testing for 6400% coverage and a 1 hour duration has an error cover rate of 99,41% and 98,43%, respectively ([Source - FAQ section](https://www.karhusoftware.com/ramtest/)).
 6. If you crash/freeze/BSOD or get an error, drop the DRAM frequency by a notch and test again.
 7. Save your overclock profile in your UEFI.
 8. From this point on you can either: try to go for a higher frequency or work on tightening the timings.